WYWM Logo

 Keeping your information safe

 Our staff are trained in how to keep your information safe and secure.
 We use secure systems to hold your information.
 We aim to only keep your information for as long as we need it.
-We store your hard copy and electronic records in secure building and systems, or using trusted third parties.
+We store your hard copy and electronic records in secure buildings and systems or using trusted third parties.
 Below are examples of measures we implement to ensure collected data remains secure.

 Staff Training